By Rachael Porter

-ULMA Packaging’s Simon Millar is not sure how informed people are about the pros and cons of plastic packaging and the issues faced by the poultry sector.
+Simon Millar, Business Manager for Machine Sales at ULMA Packaging, is not sure how informed people are about the pros and cons of plastic packaging and the issues faced by the poultry sector.
 “There’s a definite anti-plastic agenda at the moment, but not everything could, or should, be put into non-plastic packaging.
 And plastic isn’t necessary the problem here – many of the customers I work with say that the issue isn’t about the plastic packaging itself, but more about recycling – too much plastic is being sent to landfill and not enough is going back into the system.”

 Millar stresses that plastic is integral in maintaining and extending the shelf life of poultry products – both raw and cooked.
 “And it also plays a key role in reducing food waste and improving food safety.
 It’s a shame that plastic is being demonised and there isn’t more balance to the packaging argument.”

 Any alternative packaging must meet the same shelf life and food safety levels as plastic.
 “That’s still the main driver for processors and, ultimately, retailers.
 There’s little point switching to a paper-based product or a product that contains less plastic if customers complain about leaky packaging and food that’s gone off.
 So, there’s a fine line to tread.

 “Yes, retailers want to be seen to reducing plastic use – it’s what customers and society in general want.
 But it must be a considered approach and take other important factors into account.
 I think there also has to be some compromise,” he says.